apoorvpandey0/URL-Project/README.md

 **Features of the application**
 =====================
- - Shorten URL: Create a shortned URL from a given original URL, this could be  automatically assigned or choosen by the user from available links generated based on users preferance
+ - **Shorten URL**: Create a shortned URL from a given original URL, this could be  automatically assigned or choosen by the user from available links generated based on users preferance
- - Whitelist users based on emails for each URL, This would be an optional feature for each shortned url
+ - **Whitelist users** based on emails for each URL, This would be an optional feature for each shortned url
- - Simple Email based authentication when opening URL, to login simply goto your email and click a link sent by our system to login.
+ - Simple **Email based authentication** when opening URL, to login simply goto your email and click a link sent by our system to login.
 The link will be valid for 5 minutes and will be usable only one time (For security reasons)
- - Send email when a user from our whitelist opens our URL, this would also be a optional feature to select while creating a shortned url
+ - Send **email notification** when a user from our whitelist opens our URL, this would also be a optional feature to select while creating a shortned url
- - Admin panel to manage Users, Emails and Urls, this would be useful for performing admin tasks
+ - **Admin panel** to manage Users, Emails and Urls, this would be useful for performing admin tasks

 **User flow diagram**
 =====================